 The U.S. Constitution guarantees equal protection under the laws and the right to change the laws when they fall short in protecting individuals or groups.
 Victims of injustice, however, can lack the resources to successfully navigate the legal system or advocate for legislative change.
 Community organizing and advocacy organizations step in to fill these gaps.
-From advocating for policy changes, to representing disadvantaged individuals, to marshalling collective action on issues, many Greater New Haven organizations work to advance the ideals of social justice.
+From advocating for policy changes to representing disadvantaged individuals to marshaling collective action on issues, many Greater New Haven organizations work to advance the ideals of social justice.

 • Seventy-eight percent of low-income residents in Greater New Haven feel their neighbors could work together to solve a problem.3

 Issue Oriented Advocacy